QSBAOYANGMU/Hallucinated-PQA/README.md

 # Hallucinated-PQA
 Hallucinated-PQA##
 The code is coming soon!
-We also uploaded the details of the k-fold prediction of the IRPC and M-PCCD dataset.
+We also uploaded the details of the k-fold prediction of the IRPC(54) and M-PCCD(232) database.
 ![M-PCCD IRPC](https://user-images.githubusercontent.com/91246967/230885100-bc7b2b03-cf83-4d3b-807a-fcdc3950f820.png)